-Action 1.1: This action is designed to bring CCR opportunities to students earlier in their school journey because "Ginzberg (1951) suggests that career choice is a largely irreversible process that involves some level of compromise.
+Our student data shows that Hispanic, EL, and SED students were graduating at lower rates than the "All" student group and were disproportionately represented at the CCI Indicator Levels: Approaching Prepared and Not Prepared.
+TTUSD will expand college and career readiness opportunities for low-income, EL, Hispanic, and foster youth to address this condition.
+TTUSD recognizes that "By 2020, 65 percent of all jobs, and 92 percent of traditional STEM jobs, will require postsecondary education and training.
+College- and career-ready (CCR) graduates should be able to enter and succeed in entry-level postsecondary courses without the need for remediation."
+(Achieve 2020).
+Anticipated actions to address the needs of these targeted student groups will be a deliberate and systematic approach.
+This action, along with other actions, is designed to bring CCR opportunities to students earlier in their school journey because "Ginzberg(1951) suggests that career choice is a largely irreversible process that involves some level of compromise.
 This choice process occurs across three periods - fantasy, tentative, and realistic choices.
 The tentative period which begins roughly around the fifth grade, involves children making career choices based on information available to them about their interests, skills, and values (Ginzberg, 1951).
 Exploration of interests, skills, and values is important in this stage because these aspects play a major role in student's selection of careers (Trice, Hughes, Odom, Woods, & McClellan, 1995)."
-We believe that more students will meet the CCI Prepared level by deliberately and systematically bringing tools and information to our Hispanic, EL, and SED students and families, along with supporting and monitoring student progress.
+We believe that more students will meet the CCl Prepared level by deliberately and systematically bringing tools and information to our Hispanic, EL, and SED students and families, along with supporting and monitoring student progress.

-Action 1.2: We learned that professional learning communities in the district do not consistently function at high levels, particularly when implementing complete cycles of instructional improvement.
+Action #2: Implement Professional Learning Communities(PLC) with a specific focus on EL, Hispanic, and SED achievement results We learned that professional learning communities in the district do not consistently function at high levels, particularly when implementing complete cycles of instructional improvement.
 The National Education Association (NEA) conducts ongoing research on the state of achievement gaps and has listed the best strategies for closing these gaps.
 Among the many strategies listed, the following are directly related to effective PLC's:

 - 1. Use test data and other research on students' performance to inform instruction; - 2.
-Identify strategies and programs to increase achievement;

-- 3. Use varied, effective strategies to instruct diverse learners; - 4.
+Identify strategies and programs to increase achievement; - 3.
+Use varied, effective strategies to instruct diverse learners; - 4.
 Use tests and other information on students' performance in instructional planning; - 5.
 Target literacy and math instruction, if needed; - 6.
 Safeguard instructional time; and - 7.
 Use research and data to improve practice